 View free policies procedures examples from all manuals.
 No obligation, no credit card!

-Of course, pilots need to pay attention to a number of things while flying a plane, as the plethora of dials, gauges, and displays on an airplane’s instrument cluster indicate.
+Do you have a Business Performance Scoreboard?
+Airplane pilots pay attention to a number of things while flying a plane, as the plethora of dials, gauges, and displays on an airplane’s instrument cluster indicate.
 Some instruments require constant monitoring, some are checked occasionally, and still others may be checked only prior to takeoff or before landing.
 Still, they all have a role in helping the pilot safely operate the aircraft.
 I doubt if any of us want to fly with a pilot who doesn’t make effective use of the information that this complex set of instruments provides.

 A Business Instrument Panel